-Based on experiences that aided personal growth across ten months, VITALS is a collection of music photography, a vivid collection of the dynamic between living outward for the things you love and living inward for the care of your mind.
+Based on experiences that aided growth across tern months, VITALS is a journal of music photography, a vivid collection of the dynamic between living outward for the things you love and living inward for the care of your mind.
 I always thought publishing a photo book would be a really fun experience.
-It never seemed like the right time but I figured, if not now, when?
-Scroll down to read a little bit about it, and what you can expect when reading it.
+It never seemed like the right time, but I figured: if not now, when?
+Scroll down to read a little bit more about the book and what you can expect when reading!

-There are so many things I want people to gain from VITALS and messages I want to come through, but at the end of the day art is perceived in a variety of different ways and I know that I won't be able to control everyone's emotional connection, or lack of, to the book.
-It's almost like I'm paralyzed to the endless possibilities of what I want people to feel from it.
-But what I hope comes through is the message that no matter what goal you set for yourself or how difficult it may be to reach, that the actual process of reaching that goal is beautiful and artistic as well as the final product.
-I hope people will gain the understanding that negative days are just as crucial as the positive ones to individual growth and that vulnerability in is not weakness, but the most valuable strength.
+There are so many things I want people to gain from VITALS and messages that I want to come through, but at the end of the day, art is perceived in a variety of different ways and I know that I won't be able to control everyone's emotional connection, or lack of, to the book.
+It's almost like I'm completely paralyzed to the endless possibilities of what I want people to feel from it.
+But what I hope comes through is the message that no matter what goal you set for yourself or how difficult it may be to reach, that the actual process of reaching that goal is as beautiful and artistic as the final product.
+I hope people will gain the understanding that negative days are just as crucial, if not more, to individual growth and that vulnerability is not weakness, but your most valuable strength.